rickekelschot/backbone-patterns/README.md

 ```

 ### setClassName (String)
 Set the (combined) className on the element.
 Combines persistentClassName with className.
-The className is param is optional.
+The className param is optional.
 If you don't provide it, the views className (function) will be used.

 ### template (Function)